strongdan/blog/_drafts/2017-12-01-Basic-BASH.md

 **`emacs`** You can also edit files in GNU Emacs in the same way as Vim `emacs file.txt` Emacs is another text editor, which I have yet to use much.
 There are many people who love it, and it has some additional functionality that Vim doesn't have by default, so it might be worth checking out.

+#### If you would like to try these commands out for yourself, follow along:
+1. Create a file "my_file" and type or paste in some text.
+[Hipster Ipsum](https://hipsum.co/) is a good source for nonsense text
+2. Use _less_ and _cat_ to read to the file's contents.
+Empty the file you created, then delete it
+3. Create a new file "file" and rename it to "file1"
+4. Create several files, then rename them using _rename_
+5. Open one of these files from the command line using your IDE of choice.
+Type in some text then save and close
+6. Reopen the last file using nano or pico and modify it
+7. Reopen the last file using Vim or Emacs, make some changes and exit

 ### Working With Text
+There are a few handy shortcuts that will save you a lot of time and energy in the command line.

 **`ctrl-A`** Move to beginning of current line **`ctrl-E`** Move to end of current line
 **`Alt-b`** moves back one word